persteenolsen/pso-gatsby-blog-cms-two/src/posts/2026-01-26-python-fastapi-jwt-refresh-auth-demo.md

   - vite
 ---

-Python FastAPI with PostgreSQL and OpenAPI / Swagger serving Auth by JWT with Refresh Token Rotation - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel
+Python FastAPI with PostgreSQL and OpenAPI / Swagger serving Authentication by JWT with Refresh Token Rotation - hosted at Vercel Cloud using Serverless Functions and implementing DevOps by GitHub + Vercel

 <p><a href="https://fastapi-jwt-refresh-token-auth.vercel.app/docs" target="_blank" title="FastAPI by OpenAPI serving Auth by JWT with Refresh Tokens">Try the demo by OpenAPI...</a></p>